-The Renminbi became an international reserve currency ➚ in 2016 making China a major trading nation and joins America; Britain; the Eurozone; Japan and Switzerland as trusted financial nations.
+The Renminbi became an international reserve currency ➚ in 2016 making China a major trading nation and joins US, UK, the Eurozone, Japan and Switzerland as trusted financial nations.

 Hong Kong and Macau, as former European colonies, still retain their own currencies: the Hong Kong dollar and the Macanese pataca ➚.
 Under the ‘one country, two systems’ policy these former colonies can continue to use their own currencies for up to 50 years after they became part of the PRC in 1997 and 1999 respectively.
 The Macau pataca is pegged in value to the Hong Kong dollar which in turn in loosely pegged to the US Dollar.